 Pregnancy food tips and essential nutrients

-Pregnancy requires particular attention to the intake of certain nutrients for the proper development of the baby during life in utero, but also for the well-being and health of the future mother .
-In this sense, from the beginning of pregnancy, good habits must be adopted.
+Pregnancy requires particular vigilance regarding the intake of certain nutrients for the proper development of the baby during life in utero, but also for the well-being and health of the future mother .
+In this sense, from the start of pregnancy, good habits must be adopted.
 When possible, it is even desirable to make certain changes as soon as you want to conceive a child.
-Indeed, our modern diet unfortunately creates a risk of deficiency in nutrients that are essential to the "production" of a healthy baby.
-Why do some turn out to be of crucial importance?
+Indeed, our modern diet unfortunately creates a risk of deficiency in nutrients that are essential for “making” a healthy baby.
+Why do some prove to be of crucial importance?
 When to consider supplementation?
-Here are some keys to answering these questions and offering dietary advice allowing the supply of essential nutrients for the smooth running of pregnancy.
+Here are some keys to answering these questions and offering dietary advice to provide nutrients essential to the smooth running of the pregnancy.

 Fight against deficiencies